 May we settle in the ‘other-empty’ state where phenomena dissolve.

-Upon seeing the reality of dharmata directly,
+When seeing the reality of dharmata directly,

-May the conceptual remedy, fixated mindfulness, be freed,
+May conceptual remedies, fixated mindfulness, be freed,

 And realizing timeless purity, the nature of phenomena exhausted,